Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The answer is, like everything else in photography, “it depends.”

-But remember that the lens motor is moving more with contrast detection.
+But remember that the lens motor is moving more with contrast detection autofocus.
 This means that it’ll use more juice.
 The motor will also be moving a little slower with larger lenses with multiple glass elements.

-- Some cameras, like my Sony alpha mirrorless cameras, will bump up the ISO when you hit the focus button.
-This allows enough light in to focus, then the ISO will drop to what you have set.
+- Some cameras will bump up the ISO when you hit the focus button.
+This amplifies the light to focus, then the ISO will drop to what you have set.

 - Lights & autofocus assist beams.
 Cameras & flash units will emit beams of light in an attempt to illuminate your (near) subject.
 You can also use a high powered flashlight if your subject is further away.